 DeAnna: Although we’ve raised nieces and nephews and had opportunities in other ways.

 LS: I bet.
 That’s great.
-Well, you mentioned before we hit record that you were recently released as the Stake Relief Society president, right?
+Well, I definitely want to…you mentioned before we hit record that you were recently released as the stake Relief Society president, right?
 How long ago were you released?

-DeAnna: Yeah.
-It’s been a few months ago.
-So it’s still kind of a climate ties into life without long, long, long Sunday’s that go from 6:30 am to 10 pm, and all kinds of things in between, and just kind of getting my legs back underneath me, catching my breath again.
+DeAnna: It’s just been a few months ago.
+So it’s still kind of acclimatizing to life without long, long, long Sundays that go from 6:30 am to 10 pm, and all kinds of things in between, and just kind of getting my legs back underneath me, catching my breath again.

 DeAnna: Well, it’s interesting because I actually have kind of a completely inverted way of looking.
 So my inclination is always to look about what is right, and how we capitalize on more of what is right.
 How do we get more of what is right in service of getting where we want to go?
 And so, to maybe reframe, if I can, actually, just because it’s the way that I think…

 LS: Please do.

 DeAnna: …I always find myself looking forward.
 And it might actually be the first leadership principle because part of what you’re looking is what become the cornerstone, the foundational principles that begin to frame the way you want to be focusing and leading.
 Ironically, I believe, we are always stretching as a people to understand what does it mean to be one.
 “If you’re not one, you are not mine.”
 [00:14:00] What does that mean?

 What does it mean when we talk about have our hearts knit together in unity, in love, looking forward with one eye, right? – To use Alma’s words, that whole place, or John 17, “That they may be one as thou father art in me and I in thee.”
 What is that, and how do we do it?
 What is one heart, one mind, one eye looking forward?
 How does that present?